khazixi/Echo-Server-Rust-/README.md

-# Echo Netowrking
+# Echo Networking

 Echo networking is a basic echo server and client in rust using synchronous IO.
-The server reads bytes from the client application and writes those same bytes to the application.
+The server reads bytes from the client application and writes those same bytes to the client.

 ## Limitations